zkz917/Sale_analysis_Recommendation_Insight/README.md

 ## RealTime analysis
 ### 1. Kafka
 Kafka as the message broker.
-Deploied on 3 ec2 instances.
+Deployed on the Kafka system on AWS cluster with 3 ec2 instances.

 ### 2. Spark Streaming
 Spark Streaming to do the micro-batch jobs.
 Calculate the trending of products for customers with different ages and in different locations.
 The window size is adjustable.

 ### 3. Cassandra
 Cassandra as the database to store the recommendation list and results from spark streaming.